 Bill could easily strike up a conversation with any person he would meet and the conversation was usually a sports topic.
 He enjoyed watching any sport and recorded statistics on many levels of competition, then had an astonishing ability to remember what the outcome was years later.
 Although he enjoyed spectating all sports, he was an avid supporter of his Arizona Wildcats.
 Not only did he seem to memorize the schedules of upcoming athletic events, he also knew where each mechanical room was and could tell you where each piece of equipment was located throughout the 392-acre campus.
 Bill was a knowledgeable and valuable resource to the department; he respected his colleagues, and enjoyed his job to the fullest.

 There were many things Bill loved, but there was no comparison to the love he had for his family.
 He was a loving and faithful husband to his wife Belinda, and a devoted and exemplary father to Benny and Gabi.
 Everywhere he would go, you can be sure to see his family right by his side.
 The words, "I love you and miss you" were expressed daily and, "Be a sponge and learn everything you can!" were his recited daily goodbyes to his children when leaving to school.
 He shared many stories and proud moments about his family to his friends and co-workers.
 So many were amazed at how much love and pride he had for his wife and children that each time they walked away from a conversation, it was like they knew his family, even without meeting them.
-He remains the love of their lives and left a legacy of sound advice, an inheritence of his good nature, honesty, and integrity his children can mirror.
+Although they enjoyed spending many outings attending recreational, collegiate, and professional sporting events, simply spending time with his family is what they all enjoyed the most.
+He remains the love of their lives and left a legacy of sound advice, an inheritance of his good nature, honesty, and integrity his children can mirror.

 The Bill Felix Memorial Foundation is a 501(c)(3) non-profit corporation committed to the advancement of academic achievement, integrity, and character for our young adults in preparation for college.